The Balanced System® for Speech Language and Communication Needs

 The link therapist provides a range of support to schools, ensuring everyone is equipped to support children’s communication needs.
 They help to create communication-friendly environments in schools, making it easier for children to understand and express themselves.

 The link therapist will meet regularly with the SENCo to discuss specific children with SLCN and plan how to support them.
-They may also work with individual pupils or groups.
+They can also work with individual pupils or groups as appropriate.